-1. Maintain personal hygiene
+1. Maintain Personal Hygiene

 Present yourself before the UPSC interview board clean, neat and tidy.
-Make sure you have good haircut, clean nails, comb your hair well, maintain a smooth-shaven face and if you have beard trim it to maintain it tidily.
+Make sure you have a good haircut, clean nails, comb your hair well, maintain a smooth-shaven face and if you have beard trim it to maintain it tidily.
 It is also recommended to cleanse your face to remove sweat, oil, dirt and brighten your face.
-Also, make sure you smell good, no bad odour emanates from your body.
+Also, make sure you smell good, and that no bad odour emanates from your body.

-As it is said “Face is the index of your mind and so is your appearance which will show that you are a well-organized and disciplined person.”
+As it is said, “Face is the index of your mind and so is your appearance which will show that you are a well-organized and disciplined person.”
 Hence, take care of your grooming.

 2. Be well-groomed

 Dress according to the occasion.
-Your clothes should not be colorful or flashy.
-It is advised to wear a suit of dark or sombre colors.
+Your clothes should not be colourful or flashy.
+It is advised to wear a suit of dark or sombre colours.
 Make sure the collar of your shirt is clean, well ironed and stiff, also check your shirt handcuffs, it should not be tattered in the ends.
 You should wear socks and shoes and ensure that socks are pulled up, shoes must be well polished.

-3. Be Polite, chivalrous and courteous
+3. Be Polite and Courteous

 Be polite, before entering the room, gently knock the door and politely ask “may I come in” and don’t rush in after asking, wait for the board members’ response and then enter.
 Go in calmly with confidence.
-After entering the room, greet the individual board members according to your interview session “Good Morning”, “Good Afternoon”, or Good Evening.
+After entering the room, greet the individual board members according to your interview session “Good Morning”, “Good Afternoon”, or “Good Evening”, keeping in mind the hour of the day.
 It is advised to stand to attention while greeting the board members and if there is a lady member in the board greet the lady member ‘Good Morning Ma’am, afternoon or so on.

 Generally, the Chairman represents the entire board, so address to the Chairman while making eye contact with the other board members.
 After greeting the board members wait till you are offered a seat then thank the person who offers you seat and also thank the person who asks you to take your seat and it is advised to stand until you are offered a seat.
 Don’t get frustrated because you were not offered seat instead be polite and courteous as this will be of a great deal in turning the tables of the interview in your favour.

-4. Avoid gestures
+4. Avoid empty gestures

 It is recommended to work on your body language and gesture.
 Sit straight and always face the board members.
 Do not keep shaking your knees or tapping your feet on the floor.
 Don’t cough often, adjust the throat every now and then or stop playing with your tie, collars or coat buttons.
 Do not sit informally, resting your elbows and leaning on the table.
 Do not yawn during the interview.
 In fact, you should cut out all unnecessary movements.
 You can and must be calm and relaxed.

-5. Speak politely, noticeably and audibly
+5. Speak politely, noticeably and be audible

 Do not screech or mutter.
-Keep your tone clarity and speak words completely, do not swallow half word and emphasise the syllable wherever it is required.
+Keep your tone clarity and speak words completely, do not swallow half-word and emphasise the syllable wherever it is required.
 Speak with interest, enthusiasm and in a pleasant way that all the board members could hear you without asking you to repeat whatever you say.
 While speaking to the Chairman or to the members look into their eyes and speak, do not look at the roof, table, wall or the floor.
 Do not sound monotonous or robotic, your voice must be filled with spirit in such a way that when the board members hear you it should excite them.

-Also Read | IAS Toppers strategy
+Also, Read | IAS Toppers strategy

-6. Be attentive and look attentive
+6. Be attentive and also look attentive

-7. Avoid arguments
+7. Avoid Arguments

 The board may trick you with argumentative questions, do not fall into the trap and challenge the opinion of the Board Members and try to correct their statements.
 Instead, express your views with thoughtfulness and consideration.
 Avoid criticising others or supporting an individual while expressing your opinions, keep your opinions balanced and give suggestions.
-Do not pin point faults of others.
+Do not nitpick the faults of others.
 If you are wrong, admit it and apologise immediately.
 Conclude your answers or opinions in a logical manner with valid reasons.
 Do not be over-confident and self-opinionated.

-When the board asks questions on your bio-data or achievements, state the fact accurately and be polite while talking your achievements.
+When the board asks questions on your bio-data or achievements, state the fact accurately and be polite while talking about your achievements.
 Don’t lie, you cannot fool the board members, when you do not know the answer, be frank and have the courage to tell them so.
 Never generalise or make ambiguous guesses.
 Do not waffle and while you speak, you must be able to capture the attention of your listeners.
 Make sure that you do not bore the board.

-9. Act with confidence and wear your attitude
+9. Act with confidence and wear your attitude.

 Be confident and wear your attitude in such a way that it earns you the favourable impression of the board members.
 Always remember, the board member will notice what and how you say it and not how much you say.
 The board cannot give remarks for questions which you have not answered.
 Hence, make sure what you say and how you say it.